openSUSE/news-o-o/_posts/2010-10-09-opensuse-weekly-news-issue-144-is-out.markdown

 ####  [Nettuts+/Jeffrey Way: Quick Tip: JavaScript Hoisting Explained](http://net.tutsplus.com/tutorials/javascript-ajax/quick-tip-javascript-hoisting-explained/)

-"Todayâ€™s video quick tip comes in response to a question on Twitter, concerning JavaScript â€œhoisting.â€ What is it?
+"Today’s video quick tip comes in response to a question on Twitter, concerning JavaScript “hoisting.”
+What is it?
 How does it work?
 What do you need to know about it?
 All of that will be covered in this beginner-focused fundamentals lesson. (...)"
 </td>
 </tr>
 </tbody>